 This strategy provides measures that the Government of Kenya is taking to address issues related to the impact of climate change on various sectors of the economy.
 The KNPP will need to take on board the effects of changing climate in the country and apply climate change mitigation measures.
-It will be a stride
+It will be a stride towards lessening the overreliance on fossil fuels a source of energy thus reducing the greenhouse gas (GHG) emissions to the atmosphere (GoK, 2010).

-4.3.17.
-The National Biodiversity Strategy of 2000
+4.5.2 The National Biodiversity Strategy of 2000